-Communication with Shawnee State will be better facilitated if initial correspondence is addressed to the officers named below.
+Communication with Shawnee State will be easier if your first message is addressed to the officers named below.
 The telephone numbers listed provide direct access to those offices.

 Academic Assessment Services (Placement Tests): Coordinator • 355-2258

 Admission: Director • 355-2221